mattwire/org.civicrm.smartdebit/docs/lifecycle.md

 #### Mark initial contribution as completed: Disabled (default)

-* Recurring Contribution is created with status: _Pending_
+* Recurring Contribution is created with status: _In Progress_
 * Contribution is created with status: _Pending_
 * Membership is created with status: _Pending_